 To start with the former, any complicated code contains bugs, and bugs can potentially be exploited.
 And, there is no shortage of criminals trying to exploit bugs.
 As said, attacks on websites happen all the time.
 It is therefore important to keep software up to date and to not run software that is no longer maintained.

 WordPress is a good example.
 The content management system is widely used, and the code base is large and complex.
 That makes it an attractive target for attackers.
 To keep a WordPress website secure it is vital that you apply updates.
-Old versions of WordPress have many known vulnerabilities that can easily be exploited.
+Old versions of WordPress have known vulnerabilities that can easily be exploited.
 Similarly, make sure that any plugins and themes you use are still actively developed and up to date.

 A second common reason for hacks are weak passwords.
 Or, to be more precise, weak login credentials.
 Don’t use admin as the username for an administrator account, and make sure you use a long, random and complex password.
 Also, use two factor authentication.
 It is slightly inconvenient, but it will make your website much more secure.